Yan0613/nexoedge/docs/user-doc/source/immutable.rst

 * Type of the policy, either immutability, modification hold, deletion hold, and access hold
 * Start date in UTC time
 * Valid period in number of days from the start date
-* Whether the policy renews by itself
+* Whether the policy renews (i.e., extends indefinitely) by itself

 Each data object can have at most four policies attached.
 A policy attached is valid (or expired) if it is within (or beyond) the valid period.
-Note that under data object copy operations, the policies attached to the source data object are not copied to the destination data object.
+Note that under data object copy operations, the copied data object does not inherit any policies attached to the source data object.

 Policy Enforcement
 ++++++++++++++++++

-Nexoedge always enforce per-object immutability policies at the start of the per-object write/update, read and deletion operation flow, via the following checks:
+Nexoedge always enforces per-object immutability policies at the start of each per-object write/update, read and deletion operation flow, via the following checks:

-* Write/Update.
-Check for the immutable state, modification-hold, and access-hold.
+* Write/Update: Check for the immutable state, modification-hold, and access-hold.
 If any of them is valid, deny the operation.
-* Read.
-Check for the access-hold.
+* Read: Check for the access-hold.
 If the hold is valid, deny the operation.
-* Delete.
-Check for the immutable state, deletion-hold, and access-hold.
+* Delete: Check for the immutable state, deletion-hold, and access-hold.
 If any of them is valid, deny the operation.
-* Rename.
-Check for the immutable state, modification-hold, deletion-hold, and access-hold.
+* Rename: Check for the immutable state, modification-hold, deletion-hold, and access-hold.
 If any of them is valid, deny the operation.
-* Copy.
-Check for the access-hold.
+* Copy: Check for the access-hold.
 If it is valid, deny the operation.

 Policy Management
 +++++++++++++++++